First Community Bank Review: Straightforward Checking and Savings Products

 - Does First Community Bank send text messages?

-- First Community Bank may send you a text message to verify 2-factor authentication when you set up your mobile or online banking account.
+- First Community Bank may send you a text message to verify two-factor authentication when you set up your mobile or online banking account.
 Within the mobile app or online banking, you can set up your account to receive security or balance alerts through text messages, email, or by phone.

 - What time is the mobile deposit cut-off for First Community Bank?

-- Mobile deposits received before 6 PM on a business day will be processed that day.
-Mobile deposits processed on a weekend, Federal holiday, or after 6 PM will be processed the next business day.
+- Mobile deposits received before 6 p.m. on a business day will be processed that day.
+Mobile deposits processed on a weekend, federal holiday or after 6 p.m. will be processed the next business day.

 - How do I withdraw money from First Community Bank?

-- You can withdraw money from First Community Bank via ATM, check, or through a teller at a branch.
+- You can withdraw money from First Community Bank via ATM, check or through a teller at a branch.
 If you use an out-of-network ATM for a cash withdrawal, you can have up to $10 in fees reimbursed monthly.

 Rates are subject to change; unless otherwise noted, rates are updated periodically.
 All other information on accounts is accurate as of Dec.
-19, 2024.
+8, 2025.

 Editorial Note: This content is not provided by any entity covered in this article.
 Any opinions, analyses, reviews, ratings or recommendations expressed in this article are those of the author alone and have not been reviewed, approved or otherwise endorsed by any entity named in this article.

 To discover the Best Banks by state, GOBankingRates analyzed the top institutions (excluding online banks and neobanks) by state branch locations.
 To determine rankings, GOBankingRates looked at the following factors: (1) total assets as sourced from the FDIC; (2) checking product minimum deposit; (3) monthly checking fee ratio (percentage of the minimum to avoid fees compared to the monthly fee itself); (4) savings product minimum deposit; (5) savings product APY; (6) Bauer rating (out of 5 stars); (7) products/services offered (auto loans, mortgage loans, credit cards, investment services and insurance); and (8) the average mobile app rating between the Google Play (Android) and Apple stores.
 All factors were then scored and combined, with the lowest score being the best.
 Factors (1), (2) and (4) were weighed 0.5 times, factor (5) was weighed 2.5 times and factor (7) was weighed 1.5 times.
-All products and offerings had to be available as of Nov.
-8, 2024, to be considered.
+All products and offerings had to be available as of Oct.
+4, 2025, to be considered.
 Rates are subject to change; unless otherwise noted, rates are updated periodically.
 All other information on accounts is accurate as of Dec.
-18, 2024.
+8, 2025.

 To qualify as one of the Best Banks in the state, the institution needed at least five branch locations in the respective state, with some exceptions for larger and/or smaller states.